WPZgithub/CEFCON/README.md

 licenses outside academia.
 If there is no problem about the licenses, you need to install the `gurobipy` package.

-If you have difficulty using GUROBI, a non-commercial solver, [SCIP](https://www.scipopt.org/), will be used.
-But it does not ensure a successful solution.
+If difficulties arise while using GUROBI, the non-commercial solver, [SCIP](https://www.scipopt.org/), will be employed as an alternative.
+But the use of SCIP does not come with a guarantee of achieving a successful solution.

 ### Using GPU